 What are the key benefits of a BI Manufacturing dashboard?

-A BI manufacturing dashboard aims to help business users make better-informed decisions by gathering and analyzing data.
+A BI manufacturing dashboard aims to help business users make better-informed business decisions by gathering and analyzing data.
 They try to make a sophisticated study of large volumes of data easier to understand so that no trends or patterns are missed.

 BI dashboards logically arrange data, removing potential clutter when working with large amounts of data.
 You can create powerful visualizations that help you interpret data using highly visual data tools, and you may then turn it into actionable insights that can help your company.